It’s the two words you least want to see when you apply for a credit card. Application declined. So, what happens next?

-Identification Information: This includes your name, date of birth and address history, as well as your driver’s licence number and employment history.
+Identification Information: This includes your name, date of birth, and address history, as well as your driver’s license number and employment history.

 Consumer Credit Information: This includes any credit enquiries you have made, as well as any credit accounts in your name, including your credit limit and your repayment history.
-Details will also be provided of any overdue accounts, such as defaults and serious credit infringements, and any public record information like court judgments, bankruptcy, debt agreements and personal insolvency.
+Details will also be provided of any overdue accounts, such as defaults and serious credit infringements, and any public records information like court judgments, bankruptcy, debt agreements, and personal insolvency.

-With your credit report in hand, you can check it over for errors.
-You can apply to have errors corrected with the credit reporting agency in question.
+With your credit report in hand, you can review it for inaccuracies.
+If you identify any errors, you can request corrections from the relevant credit reporting agency.
 It’s a good idea to check your credit report with each of the three agencies, as each might have different information.

 At this point, you may also want to take time to make sure all your information is up-to-date elsewhere.
-Ensure your employer has your correct personal information on file, and that everything is correct with the ATO and the government service department in your state or territory (for example Service NSW if you live in NSW), so that your identity can be easily verified.
+Ensure your employer has your correct personal information on file, and that everything is correct with the ATO and the government service department in your state or territory (for example Service NSW if you live in NSW).
+This step will make it easier to verify your identity.

 In Australia, credit reporting agencies use a system known as ‘comprehensive credit reporting’, which means that both negative and positive information is recorded on your credit report and used to calculate your credit score.